navarchtech/navarch-fly/README.md

 You have two ways to deploy:

-- Via `npm run deploy`: deploy the current folder
+- Via `npm run deploy`: deploy the current folder (this has memory set to 512MB, otherwise Directus will crash with OOM)
 - Via Github actions.

 GitHub actions workflows are configured to run on push to the `main` branch.